aw31/empirical-ntks/README.md

 ## Performance

-Computes an empirical NTK (60,000 x 50,000) for a ResNet-18 over CIFAR-10 at `float32` precision in 43 minutes on a machine with 4 A100 GPUs and 755GB RAM.
+Our library computes an empirical NTK (60,000 x 50,000) for a ResNet-18 over CIFAR-10 at `float32` precision in 43 minutes on a machine with 4 A100 GPUs and 755GB RAM.

 ## Citation